Les McKeown: Early life

-McKeown was born in Broomhouse, a suburb close to the south-western city limit of Edinburgh, on 12 November 1955.
-His father, Francis, worked as a tailor and was deaf; his mother, Florence (née Close), was a seamstress who moved to Scotland after getting married.
-Both emigrated to the United Kingdom from Ireland.
-The family communicated with his father via hand signals.
-McKeown was raised in a city tenement block, attended Broomhouse Primary School, then nearby Forrester High School, and volunteered in the Boys' Brigade.
-He left school at 15 and became a member of the band Threshold.
+Leslie left school at 15 and became a member of the band Threshold.
 He was employed at a paper mill in between the group's gigs, which earned them £20 per show.
-In his autobiography, Shang-a-Lang: Life as an International Pop Idol (2003), he admits he had a happy childhood in Broomhouse, but Edinburgh, in his view a drab place to live, became a place to escape from.
+In his autobiography, Shang-a-Lang: Life as an International Pop Idol (2003), he admits he had a happy childhood in Broomhouse, but Edinburgh, in his view, was a drab place to live, he viewed it as a place to escape from.
 Among the core members of the band, McKeown was the only one, after the band ran its course, who did not go back to live in Scotland.